jacebenson/cedar/docs/docs/tutorial/chapter3/saving-data.md

 Since we're not redirecting after the form submits, we should at least clear out the form fields.
 This requires we get access to a `reset()` function that's part of [React Hook Form](https://react-hook-form.com/), but we don't have access to it with the basic usage of `<Form>` (like we're currently using).

-Redwood includes a hook called `useForm()` (from React Hook Form) which is normally called for us within `<Form>`.
+Cedar includes a hook called `useForm()` (from React Hook Form) which is normally called for us within `<Form>`.
 In order to reset the form we need to invoke that hook ourselves.
 But the functionality that `useForm()` provides still needs to be used in `Form`.
 Here's how we do that.

 First we'll import `useForm`: